ArasLabs/project-template-migration/README.md

 Original Aras community project written by Aras Corporation Support.

 Project rewritten for Aras 11.0 by Chris Borowicz for Aras Support.

+Pojrect updated for Aras Innovator 11.0 SP15 by Chris Gillis for Aras Labs.

 Documented and published by Eli Donahue for Aras Labs. @elijdonahue